rcmeng1q84/event-station/README.md

 # event-station
 stations that have active components to engage the exchange of resources. some can be mobile.
+# Conceptual Components

+A switch to toggle "healing" and "power-up";

+Life indicator of a station.

 # Memo working with audio comm
 ## toneAC